fschuch/fschuch.com/content/slides/2021-x3d-showcase/index.en.md

 {{< speaker_note >}}
 - I've talked about improving the learning curve for beginners in our code, and here is another initiative.
-- We have this user interface with IPywidgets under development in our lab;
+- We have this user interface with IPywidgets under development in our LAB;
-- With it, we can enforce the right relationship between the parameters, just to make sure they are compatible with xcompact3d;
+- Using it, we can enforce the right relationship between the parameters, just to make sure they are compatible with xcompact3d;
 {{< /speaker_note >}}

 ---